elizabethrushjohnson/Multisite-Megachurch-Project/README.md

 ### D. Urban-Rural classification
 <br>

-I have joined my database with several databases with county-level information on all congregations and adherents (US Religion Census), population (USRC for 2010/2020, US Census Vintage 2025), and the CDC's Urban-Rural classification (NCHS).
+I have joined my database with several databases that hold county-level information on all congregations and adherents (US Religion Census), population (USRC for 2010/2020, US Census Vintage 2025), and the CDC's Urban-Rural classification (NCHS).
 Using this joined information I have produced a series of state-level maps which better demonstrate the urban-suburban nature of multisite locations:

 <br>